-Renewal licence fee: £199.
-This is due before 31st December each year.
+Renewal licence fee: £199 - this is due before 31 December each year.
 Your licence will automatically be renewed subject to a satisfactory inspection report and there being no issues with the premises.

 There is no difference in the licence fee whether you propose to run a commercial kennel or cattery or whether you propose to use your private dwelling to board dogs.